almereyda/awesome-starred/README.md

 - [github/balanced-employee-ip-agreement](https://github.com/github/balanced-employee-ip-agreement) - GitHub's employee intellectual property agreement, open sourced and reusable
 - [cdata/meat-scope](https://github.com/cdata/meat-scope) - Capture your meatiest moments and share them with other meats!
 - [fazo96/ipfs-boards](https://github.com/fazo96/ipfs-boards) - a truly distributed social platform for the browser with no backend and no external applications required
-- [rameshvarun/ipfs-share](https://github.com/rameshvarun/ipfs-share) - An example self-hosted IPFS backed Pastebin / Image Host / File Sharing application.
+- [rameshvarun/ipfs-share](https://github.com/rameshvarun/ipfs-share) - A simple IPFS-powered Pastebin / Image Host / File Sharing application.
 - [jamescarlyle/ipfs-wiki](https://github.com/jamescarlyle/ipfs-wiki) -
 - [hydrusnetwork/hydrus](https://github.com/hydrusnetwork/hydrus) - A personal booru-style media tagger that can import files and tags from your hard drive and popular websites.
 Content can be shared with other users via user-run servers.
 - [dylanPowers/ipfs-chrome-extension](https://github.com/dylanPowers/ipfs-chrome-extension) - Access gateway.ipfs.io urls the way they were meant: from your locally running ipfs daemon